We are so happy you will join us on staff summer 2021!

 Kazim Ali • Blas Falconer • Forrest Gander

-Jane Miller • Sharon Olds • Gregory Pardlo
+Brenda Hillman • Sharon Olds • Evie Shockley

-- Please open and print two copies of your Engagement Contract emailed to you.
+- Please open and print a copy of your Engagement Contract emailed to you.
 Sign your copy and file it.
 For us, you can sign the contract digitally online when you complete the Staff Information Form.
 (Link below.)

 - Please download and read the following documents.
 You will be able to submit a digital signature for each item in the form.

 - Please prepare a brief bio and portrait for use in our publicity.
 For examples of bios, please visit our former Staff List.
 You will submit your bio when completing the online Staff Information Form.
 (Link below.)